 If you are looking for a fun-loving, high-energy, in your face with love pup, the male Cockapoo is the dog for you.
 They are silly dogs that are quickly forgiving and hold no grudges towards humans or other animals.

-Because of their high energy and need for constant attention, males are best suited for homes with people who can be around often and not mind having a dog permanently stuck to your hip.
+Because of their high energy and need for constant attention, males are best suited for homes with people who can be around often and do not mind having a dog permanently stuck to your hip.

 Who Is A Female Best Suited For?